ortus-boxlang/bx-ui-forms/readme.md

 * `onbinderror` - The name of a JavaScript function to execute if evaluating a bind expression, including an autosuggest bind expression, results in an error.
 The function must take two attributes: an HTTP status code and a message.
 * `showautosuggestloadingicon` - A Boolean value that specifies whether to display an animated icon when loading an autosuggest value for a text input.
 * `typeahead` - A Boolean value that specifies whether the autosuggest feature should automatically complete a user's entry with the first result in the suggestion list.
+* `validate` - A limited subset of the accepted values for `validate` will be supported in a future release.
+It is highly encouraged to use HTML 5 validation, including `min`, `max` and `mask` attributes, however.

 #### Unsupported `input` Component Attributes

 * `bind` - this attribute is unsupported and will throw an error if used
+* `validateAt` - Since the `validate` attribute passes through to an HTML5 `type` attribute on the tag, this attribute is not supported

 ### `slider`